Literacy Specialist Programs

 - Birth-Grade 6

 - Grades 5-12

-Nazareth’s graduate literacy programs (Birth-Grade 6 and Grades 5-12) prepare specialists who can meet the literacy needs of all learners, but, particularly, those who are challenged by learning to read and write.
-By completing their program’s requirements, they earn a master’s degree as well as eligibility to apply for NYSED certification as a literacy specialist.
-Candidates gain the appreciations, understandings, and knowledge as well as develop the necessary habits so they can successfully influence students’ literacy learning by what they know and by what they can do.
+Nazareth’s graduate literacy programs (Birth-Grade 6 and Grades 5-12) prepare specialists who can meet the literacy needs of all learners, but particularly, those who are challenged by learning to read and write.
+By completing the program’s requirements, they earn a master’s degree as well as eligibility to apply for NYSED certification as a literacy specialist.
+Candidates gain the knowledge and skills, as well as develop the necessary professional dispositions, to successfully influence students’ literacy learning.

-Based on the standards of both the International Literacy Association and the New York State Education Department, the programs’ courses, fieldwork, and practica prepare candidates to determine the literacy strengths and needs of all learners efficiently, effectively and equitably.
-The faculty provides guidance and support as candidates learn to overcome the challenge of meeting these needs by integrating and applying their knowledge of theories, current research, and exemplary teaching practices.
-The candidates grow to be reflective practitioners who provide differentiated literacy learning opportunities for students in urban, suburban, and rural schools, whether they teach in a classroom or support programs across grade levels.
+Based on the standards of both the International Literacy Association and the New York State Education Department, the program courses, fieldwork, and practica prepare candidates to determine the literacy strengths and needs of all learners efficiently, effectively, and equitably.
+The faculty provides guidance and support as candidates learn to meet students’ needs by integrating and applying their knowledge of theories, current research, and exemplary teaching practices.
+The candidates grow to be reflective practitioners who provide differentiated literacy learning opportunities for students in urban, suburban, and/or rural schools, whether they teach in a classroom or in support programs across grade levels.
 Reflecting upon the expertise they develop in the Literacy Specialist program, graduates understand how to support all students as they grow as literate people in all content areas in their academic lives.